zangobot/maltorch/docs/intro.md

 * Section injection with optimized or goodware content (GAMMA)
 * Padding

-Most of the manipulations can be used either with gradient-based and gradient-free optimization.
+Most of manipulations can be used either with gradient-based and gradient-free optimization.

 ## Loading AI-based Models
 The library already provides *tons* of pre-trained models, you can instantiate one by just: